Custom Logic Implementation

 2. Populate the input parameters and run the customized flow.

-2. Add the flow to CustomLogicFlows Actor
+2. Add the Flow to CustomLogicFlows Actor

 Add the LU name and Custom Logic flow name to the CustomLogicFlows constTable TDM Actor (imported from the TDM library).

-View the example below:
+View the below example:

 custom logic